tytydraco/yessleep/out/I_pick_and_sell_locks_for_a_living_These_are_some_of_my_most_unusual_calls.md

 “She gets this dimple—” Thomas started, touching his right cheek, “On the side of her face when she smiles.”

-I turned to him as he spoke.

-He looked up for a moment, then spoke quietly.
+I turned to him.
+He was staring into the distance again, an expression as if he were witnessing a slow-motion tragedy far away and was powerless to stop it.
+He asked, almost inaudibly—

 “I wonder what happened to it.”

 I stayed silent.

-“And she does this thing when she finds something funny.
+“She does this thing when she finds something funny.
 She starts snickering before she even gets to the punchline,” he almost smiled, “Can’t help herself.”

 Thomas sighed.